EvanPai/NTHU-CS542200-Parallel-Programming-2023/README.md

 - Modify the code to meet spec.

 ## Final Project - KMeans Clustering Parallelization
+Use OpenMP and CUDA to parallelize K-Means Clustering algorithm, result in a 7.82 times speedup, with experiments and a complete report.
+Check the presentation PPT in that folder to see more details.

 Optimization : <br>
 - Sequential version 91.8s
 - OpenMP version 47.2s